peterbozso/peterbozso.github.io/_posts/2018-11-02-direct-line-postman.markdown

     pm.environment.set("conversationId", jsonData.conversationId);
 });
 ```
-This is a pretty trivial piece of code: first we deserialize the content of the response of our request as a JSON object, and then we save it's **conversationId** property as the value of our environment variable.
+This is a pretty trivial piece of code: first we deserialize the content of the response of our request as a JSON object, and then we save its **conversationId** property as the value of our environment variable.

 After this, if you issue any of the other three requests that have the **conversationId** variable in the URL, they will interact with the correct conversation.
 Also, since we are saving the conversation ID in an environment variable, you can edit its value anytime on the UI of Postman as well.
 This could come in handy when one of your co-workers or customers sends you a conversation ID and ask you to check the history or do some debugging on that specific conversation.